Lewkow/docker_sparkanaconda/README.md

 Docker can be installed on Windows, OS X, or Linux.
 See the [Docker install page](https://docs.docker.com/engine/installation/) for instructions.

+Note: For OS X, docker runs inside of a light weight virtual machine with a default IP address of 192.168.100.99 To start docker on OS X, launch the Docker Quickstart Terminal after installation and perform all docker operations within that terminal.

 ### Step 2: Clone this repository somewhere on your machine

 ```